egeloen/IvoryGoogleMapBundle/Resources/doc/usage/services/directions/directions_request.md

         # By default there is no region.
         region: "us"

+        # The language used for this request.
+        # By default there is no language.
+        language: "en"

         # The travel mode used to filter directions results.
         # By default there is no travel mode.
         travel_mode: "DRIVING"